spglancy/react-api-proj/README.md

 Read more about conditional rednering [here](https://reactjs.org/docs/conditional-rendering.html).

+## Getting started

+To run this example project you will need to make an account with [OpenWeatherMap](https://openweathermap.org) and generate an API key and set that key as an envoronment variable in this project.
+Follow these steps:

+- Download or fork with project repo
+- Create an account at [OpenWeatherMap.org](https://openweathermap.org)
+- Go your profile and select API Keys.
+- Generate a key and copy the key to the clipboard
+- Back in this project add the following to the end of .env file:

+`REACT_APP_OPENWEATHERMAP_API_KEY=<YOUR_OPENWEATHERMAP_API_KEY_HERE>`

+From here you should be able to run the project and get weather data from Open Weather Map.

 ## Challenges

-The goal of this assignment is to create a React component that displays data from web API.
+The goal of this assignment is to create a React component that displays data from a web API.

 The goal is to complete this challenge in 3 hours.
 To do this you will need to limit your scope.